kensyo/nvim-scrlbkun/README.md

 The plugin requires neovim >= 0.7.0

-Switch `'hlsearch'` on to display the results of search,
+Switch `'hlsearch'` on to display search results

 ```vim
 :set hlsearch